Centre for Infrastructure Development

 Division for System Management

-The Division is key responsible for the management and operation of the central, joint-public solutions.
+The Division for System Management is key responsible for the management and operation of the central, joint-public solutions.
 It is essential for the credibility of digitization that the public sector, citizens and companies in Denmark experience solutions that are secure and have high performance.

 Centre for Technology and Data Strategy